Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Introduction

 \section{Introduction}

-Hopfield networks are the simplest energy-based models that conceptualize memories as attractor states corresponding to local minima of their energy function, and the memory retrieval as dynamical convergence towards those attractor states \cite{hopfield1982,hopfield1984neurons,amari1972learning}.
-Recently, they have seen a resurgence of interest due to advances in their memorization capacity.
-Notably, Dense Associative Memories (DenseAMs), which are extensions of Hopfield networks with super-linear memory capacity \cite{DenseAssociative, krotov2018dense} have paved the way for more sophisticated associative memory systems \cite{Demircigil_2017, agliari2020neural, agliari2020tolerance, krotov2021HAM, albanese2022replica, millidge2022universal, sahaCLAM, et, chaudhry2023long, karakida2024hierarchical, dossparse, albanese2024almeida, hoover2024dense}, driven in part by their connection to the attention mechanism in transformers \cite{ramsauer2021hopfield,krotovlarge,et} and to neurobiology \cite{krotovlarge,kozachkov2025neuron}.
-Simultaneously, generative diffusion models \cite{sohl2015deep} have gained considerable popularity, due to their flexibility and accuracy in modeling high-dimensional distributions for a variety of domains \textemdash such as image generation \cite{ho2020denoising, song2020denoising, song2021scorebased}, audio \cite{chen2020wavegrad, kong2020diffwave, liu2023audioldm}, video synthesis \cite{ho2022video, singer2022make, blattmann2023videoldm, videoworldsimulators2024}, and other scientific applications.
-However, despite their effectiveness, diffusion models pose challenges related to privacy and security, as concerns grow about their tendency to replicate training data \cite{somepalli2023diffusion, somepalli2023understanding, carlini2023extracting}.
-Such matters consequently emphasize the need for further understanding of memorization and generalization behaviors in diffusion models.
+Hopfield networks are energy-based Associative Memory (AM) models, which conceptualize memories as \textit{attractor states} corresponding to local minima of their energy function, and the memory retrieval as dynamical convergence towards such attractors \cite{hopfield1982, hopfield1984neurons, amari1972learning}.
+Modern variants of such networks, called Dense Associative Memories (DenseAMs) \cite{DenseAssociative,krotov2018dense}, have helped revitalize scientific interest in these ideas and paved the way for more sophisticated AM systems \cite{Demircigil_2017, agliari2020neural, agliari2020tolerance, albanese2022replica, millidge2022universal, sahaCLAM, krotov2023new, et}, driven primarily by their connection to the attention mechanism in Transformers \cite{ramsauer2021hopfield, et} and neurobiology \cite{krotovlarge, kozachkov2025neuron}.

-Recent works \cite{hoover2023memory, ambrogioni2023search, raya2024spontaneous} have begun establishing theoretical connections between DenseAMs and generative diffusion models, offering a foundation for bridging the two fields.
-Specifically, it was shown that the logarithm of the probability of the generated samples in diffusion models can be interpreted as the energy function of a commonly used DenseAM model with the \texttt{softmax} activation function.
-This makes it possible to apply theoretical tools developed for associative memory to better understand the computational properties of diffusion models.

-A possible key that can further bridge these two systems and highlight the properties of the memorization-to-generalization transition in diffusion models is the phenomenon of \textit{spurious patterns}.
-Historically considered as detrimental to pattern recall \cite{Hopfield1983UnlearningHA, AmitHopfield, AbuHopfieldCapacity}, spurious patterns can be interpreted as combinations or interpolations of stored patterns, hinting at the network's ability to synthesize new patterns from existing training data.
-This blending of fundamental memories resembles the generalization process in generative models, where learned representations are used to generate novel outputs.
-In this way, spurious patterns offer a fascinating framework for exploring the balance between memorization --- where models store exact patterns from training data --- and generalization, where they use underlying features to create genuinely new samples \cite{kalaj2024random}.
-Studying the conditions under which spurious patterns emerge and how they contribute to the network's behavior can thus shed light on generalization in both associative memory and contemporary generative models.